-The south elevation, like the north, is divided into six bays.
+The south elevation, like the north, is divided into six bays (see Photograph 10 and Figure 16).
 A shed roof lean-to obscures much of the south elevation, providing outdoor workspace as a kiln shed for the current tenant, Pottery Northwest.
 Drawings for the kiln shed were received by the City of Seattle in 1974.
 A door located in the second bay from the east provides access from the interior of the building out to the shed.
-The shed extends 25-feet to the south and runs along the south elevation.
+The shed extends 25-feet to the south and runs along the south elevation (see Photograph 5).

 Most of the bays retain the original wood, multi-lite fixed sash windows.
 Slender wood muntins separate the panes of glass.
 Wood brick molding and a wood sill frame the windows within their recessed openings.
-The west elevation original windows consist of sets of 28-lite windows with 14-lite transoms.
-The north elevation original windows consist of 32-lite windows.
-The east elevation original windows consist of 35-lite windows.
-Replacement windows, including the five northernmost windows on the west elevation and the westernmost window on the north elevation, are double-paned fiberglass windows with muntin grids sandwiched between the panes.
+The west elevation original windows consist of sets of 28-lite fixed sash windows with 14-lite fixed transoms.
+The north elevation original windows consist of 32-lite fixed sash windows.
+The east elevation original windows consist of 35-lite fixed sash windows.
+Replacement windows, including the five northernmost windows on the west elevation and the westernmost window on the north elevation, are a set of double-paned fiberglass fixed sash windows with transoms.
+The replacement windows and transoms feature muntin grids sandwiched between the panes.
+The transoms are a three-part window, with a fixed center portion flanked by a hopper-style window on either side.
 Although these windows have been replaced, their openings retain the original wood brick molding and sills.
 Some of the window panes on the east elevation have been replaced to accommodate venting or electrical equipment.

-The building retains one original door, a large wood sliding door on the east elevation.
+The building retains one original door, a large wood sliding door on the east elevation (see Photograph 14).
 The door features a pair of 12 lites over a beadboard recessed panel, separated by a wood mullion.
 Slender wood muntins and putty hold the panes of glass in place.
 A simple metal replacement handle operates the door.

-Interior
+Building Interior

 The interior of the building is divided in two, separated by a party wall running east to west.
 Due to its original function as an auto garage, the interior volume would have been largely open and devoid of interior partitions.
-Per the original drawings, which only details the northern storefront, the building featured an open interior with a small corner office and washroom with a toilet and sink.
+Per the original drawings, which only detail the northern storefront, the building featured an open interior with a small corner office and washroom with a toilet and sink (see Figure 20).
 The office and washroom were located in the southwest corner of the northern storefront.
-Per a 1936 assessor sketch of the building, the southern storefront was entirely open.
+Per a 1936 assessor sketch of the building, the southern storefront was entirely open (see Figure 22).
 An arched brick opening in the party wall at the eastern end of the building provided access between the two storefront spaces.
 Elements of this character of a large open volume remain in both the north and south portions of the building.
-Composite Howe roof trusses, featuring timber chords and compression members and steel rod tension members, support the roof and are visible throughout the building.
+Composite Howe roof trusses support the roof and are visible throughout the building (see Photograph 23 and Figures 17, 18, and 21).
+The top chords and compression members are heavy timber and the bottom chords are laminated timber; tension members are steel rods.
 Corrugated metal sheathing covers the wood trusses exposed to the elements in the open-air portion of the building.
 Wood tongue and groove car decking covers the pitched ceilings on both sides of the building, where new drop ceilings have not been added.